Angela, can I see Rome in two days?

 Built as the mausoleum of the Roman emperor Hadrian, Castel Sant’Angelo has served several purposes throughout history.
 From a funerary complex to a prison to a residence, set along the river it’s one of the most photogenic landmarks of Rome’s city center.

-Depending on how much time you have or how soon you want to get to your next destination, you can decide to enter the Hadrian Mausoleum or not.
+Depending on how much time you have or how soon you want to get to your next destination, you can decide whether to enter the Hadrian Mausoleum or not.
 To visit some of the areas such as the prison, you need to book the official guided tour at the ticket booth.

 IMPORTANT!
 While a prior reservation is not mandatory, in the high season is highly recommended because the line is very long and priority is given to those who have booked online.